VictorChibueze-stud/financial_transformer/Project Description.md

 5. **Trading Bot**: Logic for executing trades based on model predictions.
 6. **Evaluation**: Backtesting and performance metrics for the trading bot.

-## Contributing

-We welcome contributions!
-Please see `CONTRIBUTING.md` for details on how to submit pull requests.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Acknowledgments

-- [List any references or inspirations]

-## Disclaimer

-This project is for educational purposes only.
-Trading carries a high level of risk, and not all trading strategies are suitable for everyone.
-Do not risk money you cannot afford to lose.